On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Maps between representation spaces

-We investigate the properties of the map $\Phi_n$ in the rest of this section.
-To consider the image of $\Phi_n$, we introduce a notation for the action on $\pi_1(C_n)$ induced by the covering transformation.

-First we define the following notion concerning $\tau_n$ to characterize the image of $\Phi_n$. \begin{definition} An $\SL$-representation $\rho$ of $\pi_1(C_n)$ is $\tau_n$--equivariant if there exists an element $C$ in $\SL$ such that the following diagram is commutative:
+\end{remark} We investigate the properties of the map $\Phi$ in the rest of this section.
+To consider the image of $\Phi$, we introduce the following notion and notation concerning the action $\tau$ on $\pi_1(C_n)$. \begin{definition} An $\SL$-representation $\rho$ of $\pi_1(C_n)$ is {\it $\tau$--equivariant} if there exists an element $C$ in $\SL$ such that the following diagram is commutative:

 where $Ad_C(X):=CXC^{-1}$ for elements $C$ and $X$ in $\SL$.
-We denote by $R^{\tau_n}(C_n)$ the set of $\tau_n$-equivariant $\SL$-representations. \end{definition}
+We denote by $R^{\tau}(C_n)$ the set of $\tau$-equivariant $\SL$-representations. \end{definition}

-The $\tau_n$-equivariance of $\rho$ means that the pull--back of $\rho$ by $\tau_n$ is expressed as the conjugation of an $\SL$-element.
+The $\tau$-equivariance of $\rho$ means that the pull--back of $\rho$ by $\tau$ is expressed as the conjugation of an $\SL$-element.